 Thinking of making a medical negligence claim?
 Call or Email our Specialist Solicitors Now for Your FREE Phone Advice and FREE First Appointment – face-to-face or by Zoom video.
 Call FREEPHONE 0800 1404544 or locally on (01722) 422300

 Your medical procedure –what giving informed consent means

 The process of a patient giving their consent means that they must have all of the possible risks or side effects fully explained to them by a medical professional.
 This includes any possible future problems.

 The patient will then be asked to give their consent for the operation to go ahead.

 Giving consent and accepting that there might be risks or side effects doesn’t give the medical professionals permission to be negligent or make mistakes while you are being treated.
 Sometimes doctors will try to fob patients off by telling them that they consented to the procedure, but there is never an excuse for medical negligence or malpractice.

-Many people feel that they are never properly told about any risks which their surgical procedure entails, or are not told of any risks at all.
+Many people feel that they are never properly told about any risks that their surgical procedure entails, or are not told of any risks at all.
 If this happens, a failure to get a patient to consent properly is in itself considered to be medical negligence and it can be used to start a medical negligence case against the doctors involved.
-This is serious enough, but if as a result of an operation or procedure you have been left in pain or have been injured, or are having to life with ongoing side effects, then it is only natural to feel a sense of injustice and to want to seek some sort of compensation for the manner in which you have been treated.
+This is serious enough, but if as a result of an operation or procedure you have been left in pain or have been injured, or are having to live with ongoing side effects, then it is only natural to feel a sense of injustice and to want to seek some sort of compensation for the manner in which you have been treated.